Friday, February 08, 2019

 Let's take a big step back in time

-Straight out of the golden age of Atari's retro gaming archives is Missile Command, a phenomenal shooter which I played a lot, but more so on my old Speccy thanks to Ocean's Armageddon, a fantastic conversion.
+Straight out of the golden age of Atari's retro gaming archives is Missile Command, a phenomenal shooter I played a lot, but more so on my old Speccy thanks to Ocean's Armageddon, a fantastic conversion.

 Doesn't matter whether you run in colour or mono so check out these screenshots...